department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2022-audit/research/audit-conversation-guide.md

 - [ ] Start a thread in feedback backchannel with a link to observations document and observer instructions

 ## Starting the session
 - _Keep observers in waiting room to ask participant if they still consent to having observers in the session.
-Tell them to have their camera on with full name displayed for a brief introduction to particpant when they are admitted to the session._
+Tell them to have their camera on with full name displayed for a brief introduction to participant when they are admitted to the session._
 - _Check your screensharing setup and share permissions for participants._
 - _When the participant is ready, begin the session with the following intro._